Public Records Request System

 - Elapsed time between receipt of the request and the date request was closed.

-Note: The Vermont State Archives & Records Administration (VSARA) does not manage or administer the Public Records Request System or the data.vermont.gov portal, where System information posted.
+Note: The Vermont State Archives & Records Administration (VSARA) does not manage or administer the Public Records Request System (SharePoint Site) or the data.vermont.gov portal, where System information posted.
 Information about the System is provided here by VSARA as as a convenience for agency/department records officers and state employees.
 Please contact the Agency of Administration with questions.

 Legislative History of the Public Records Request System: